connar/connar.github.io/content/posts/dll-hijacking-journey.md

 0x14002db40:  call  qword ptr [rip + 0xc972]    ; compares again
 ```

 Reading it, though, this is not the load, it is a *decision*.
 The function takes a selector (`cmp ecx, 1`), loads the address of `"osppc.dll"`, and passes it to a routine whose result it immediately tests (`test eax, eax; jne`).
-That is a string comparison, asking "is the name I was handed `osppc.dll`?".
+That is essentially a string comparison.
 A few instructions later it does the same with `"osppcext.dll"`.
-So this is a dispatcher that works out *which* of the two modules it is dealing with, and only then calls a deeper function to do the real work.
+So this is a dispatcher that works out *which* of the two modules it is dealing with, and only then calls a function to do the real work.
 The `"osppc.dll"` literal appears at the point where the code *names* the module, not where it *loads* it.

-And that mismatch is itself the tell.
+And that mismatch is itself the answer.
 If the load used the bare name, `LoadLibraryExW` would be handed the `"osppc.dll"` string directly and the string's cross-reference would land right on the call.
 It doesn't, it lands on a name check, which strongly implies the load is done from a path the code *builds itself*, handing the loader a buffer rather than the literal string.
-No amount of string-chasing will reach that call.
-The dead end is the clue.

 So I stopped following the string and pivoted to the API.
 Whatever the path looks like, the load still has to go through `LoadLibraryExW`, and that is an imported function, so instead of asking "where is the string used?"
 I asked "where is `LoadLibraryExW` called?".
-Concretely: find its entry in the import address table, then scan the code for `call` instructions that target that slot.
+To do so, I found its entry in the import address table, then scan the code for `call` instructions that target that slot.
 That is what this second script does, and it lands on the real thing:

 ```python
 import sys, pefile